Japanese Machinery Industry - Fanuc FIELD

 Industry Overview

 There are around 200 manufacturers of machine tools in Japan.
-Some of the most famous brands include DMG Mori Seiki, Yamazaki Mazak, Okuma and Fanuc.
+Some of the most famous brands include DMG Mori, Yamazaki Mazak, Okuma and Fanuc.
 In 2014, six out of 11 largest machine tools manufacturers in terms of revenue came from Japan: Amada Co.
 Ltd., Komatsu Ltd., DMG Mori Co.
 Ltd., Makino Milling Machine Co.
 Ltd., Jtekt Corp., and Okuma Corp.

 The global rise of machine tool consumption presents a clear opportunity for Japan’s manufacturers.